 If the permissible sound pressure level is exceeded, hearing damage can occur when operating three-phase motors at their rated power.

-Observe the maximum permissible sound pressure level according to the ISO 1680 standard.
+Observe the permissible sound pressure level in accordance with ISO 1680.
 The maximum permissible sound pressure level is 70 dB (A).